Energy-Theory-Guided-Data-Science/Battery-System/README.md

 Now you are all set!
 Navigate to `Battery-System/notebooks/data/fobss_overview.ipynb` to get an overview of the data

 ### 2. Install Environment
 In order to be able to run the provided jupyter notebooks there are several dependencies needed to be installed.
-Using an anaconda shell please enter:
+Using an anaconda shell in the `Battery-System` folder, please enter :

 `conda env create -f environment.yml`